 Experience modern physics

-The research programme Experimental Physics covers many aspects of modern physics, from cutting-edge experiments to advanced computer simulations and machine learning.
-In this Master’s you will be working together with researchers in interdisciplinary environments.
+The research programme Experimental Physics treats many topics and methods of modern physics.
+Your first year will typically be filled with courses on gravitational waves and subatomic particles, quantum matter and nanophotonics, and/or soft matter and biophysics, depending on your preferences.
+During your second year you will work on a large thesis project together with researchers in interdisciplinary environments.
 This gives you the opportunity to experience modern physics research firsthand, and gain hands-on experience with the latest experimental, computational, and theoretical methods.

 From fundamental to applied physics

-This Master’s is a broad program, which covers physics on length scales ranging from the subatomic to the astronomical scale.
-You can learn how state-of-the-art experiments reveal the fundamental building blocks of matter or how the detection of gravitational waves tells us more about the structure of the cosmos.
-You can explore exotic quantum states of matter, such as Bose Einstein condensates, or learn how modern data analysis allows us to see through opaque materials like skin or paper.
-You can study how to design nanoparticles that self-assemble into new materials, to make e.g. semiconductors for visible light or improved solar cells.
-If you are interested in biology, you can learn about the physics of DNA and the biological processes that happen inside living cells.
+The Experimental Physics programme covers physics on length scales ranging from the subatomic to the astronomical scale.
+You learn about collision experiments to unravel the fundamental building blocks of matter, or gravitational-wave experiments that provide a new view on the structure of the cosmos.
+You explore exotic quantum states of matter, such as Bose Einstein condensates.
+You gain insight into modern data analysis that allows us to see through opaque materials like skin or paper, and master designing nanoparticles that self-assemble into metamaterials with designed properties.
+If you are interested in biology, you study the physics of DNA and living cells.

 Work in state-of-the-art facilities

-- The courses of the programme have a strong link to research carried out by experimental research groups in the Department of Physics at Utrecht University.
+- The courses of the programme have a strong link to research carried out by experimental and computational research groups in the Department of Physics at Utrecht University.

 - During the Master’s you will have the opportunity for internships with our industrial partners, at (inter)national research centres or governmental agencies, which allow you to make a well-motivated choice for the first steps of your future career.